 - 1 tablespoon chopped fresh parsley

-- Heat olive oil in a large skillet over medium-high heat.
+- Heat the oil in a large skillet set over medium-high heat.

 - Add butter to skillet and melt over medium heat.
 Stir in the garlic and cook for 20 seconds, stirring very frequently.

 - Stir in the cherry tomatoes and season with salt and pepper.
-Continue to cook for 1 to 2 minutes, or until tomatoes begin to soften.
+Continue to cook for 1 to 2 minutes or until tomatoes begin to soften.

-- Stir in evaporated milk, parmesan cheese, basil, and parsley; bring to a simmer.
+- Whisk in the evaporated milk, parmesan cheese, basil, and parsley; bring to a simmer.
 Reduce heat to low and cook for 2 minutes.

 - Remove from heat.